turbot/steampipe-plugin-tfe/docs/index.md

 }
 ```

 Aggregators are powerful, but they are not infinitely scalable.
-Like any other steampipe connection, they query APIs and are subject to API limits and throttling.
+Like any other Steampipe connection, they query APIs and are subject to API limits and throttling.